Tips for Health Care Provider Well-Being

 Feeling worried or anxious?

-Increased anxiety is common as we navigate Covid-19 and its broad consequences.
+Increased anxiety is common during difficult shifts.
 Patient care and uncertainty about health outcomes, finances, childcare, travel and scheduled events are highly stressful.
 Action is one of the best treatments for anxiety.
 Share your concerns and problem solve with colleagues, family and friends to plan coping steps.

 Pace Yourself